georgex1/dmi-node-challenge/README.md

 /check_temperature/Misiones, Argentina
 <br />
-Will check if the temperature is greater than 15 celcius degrees in Misiones, Argentina
+Will check if the temperature is greater than 15 celsius degrees in Misiones, Argentina

 /check_temperature/Misiones, Argentina/20
 <br />
-Will check if the temperature is greater than 20 celcius degrees in Misiones, Argentina
+Will check if the temperature is greater than 20 celsius degrees in Misiones, Argentina

 #### Response: